jpmena/Fintual_challenge/README.md

 # Portfolio Management System

 A simple portfolio management system that allows tracking and rebalancing of stock portfolios based on target allocations.
+For solution details about the thinking process and solving, please refer to [a relative link](SOLUTION.md)

 ## Features